yingweiwo

 Pharmacodynamics

-Dolutegravir is an orally bioavailable integrase strand-transfer inhibitor (INSTI), with activity against human immunodeficiency virus type 1 (HIV-1) infection.
-Upon oral administration, dolutegravir binds to the active site of integrase, an HIV enzyme that catalyzes the transfer of viral genetic material into human chromosomes.
-This prevents integrase from binding to retroviral deoxyribonucleic acid (DNA), and blocks the strand transfer step, which is essential for the HIV replication cycle.
+Dolutegravir is an orally bioavailable integrase strand transfer inhibitor (INSTI) effective against human immunodeficiency virus type 1 (HIV-1) infection.
+After oral administration, dolutegravir binds to the active site of integrase.
+Integrase is an enzyme in HIV that catalyzes the transfer of viral genetic material into the human chromosome.
+This prevents the integrase from binding to the retroviral deoxyribonucleic acid (DNA) and blocks the strand transfer step, which is essential for the HIV replication cycle.
 This prevents HIV-1 replication.

-DOLUTEGRAVIR is a small molecule drug with a maximum clinical trial phase of IV (across all indications) that was first approved in 2013 and is indicated for hiv infection and hiv-1 infection and has 7 investigational indications.
+Dolutegravir is a small molecule drug, with clinical trials up to Phase IV (covering all indications).
+It was first approved in 2013 for HIV and HIV-1 infection and has seven investigational indications.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.